Son of God: Dead Sea Scrolls

 In some versions of Deuteronomy the Dead Sea Scrolls refer to the sons of God rather than the sons of Israel, probably in reference to angels.
 The Septuagint reads similarly.

 4Q174 is a midrashic text in which God refers to the Davidic messiah as his son.

 4Q246 refers to a figure who will be called the son of God and son of the Most High.
 It is debated if this figure represents the royal messiah, a future evil gentile king or something else.

 In 11Q13 Melchizedek is referred to as god the divine judge.
 Melchizedek in the bible was the king of Salem.
 At least some in the Qumran community seemed to think that at the end of days Melchizedek would reign as their king.
 The passage is based on Psalm 82.

 Pseudepigrapha

-In both Joseph and Aseneth and the related text The Story of Asenath, Joseph is referred to as the son of God.
+In Joseph and Aseneth and the related text The Story of Asenath, Joseph is referred to as the son of God.
 In the Prayer of Joseph both Jacob and the angel are referred to as angels and the sons of God.

-Talmud

-This style of naming is also used for some rabbis in the Talmud.